top of page

 Emma Lisa, Nutritionist at Eat Nourish Glow

-Emma Lisa is a Nutritionist & Women's Health Practitioner with over 14+ years experience in wholefood nutrition, meal planning and health coaching.
+Emma Lisa is a Nutritionist & Women's Health Practitioner with over 14+ years experience in clean eating nutrition, meal planning and health coaching.
 She is a published cookbook author, passionate food recipe creator and lifestyle blogger, and an advocate for women's health and anti-diet culture.
 When she's not in clinic, Emma is mum to five kids, always in her test kitchen and garden.
 She lives in Sydney, Australia.

 FOLLOW: Instagram | Facebook | Pinterest